SEilers/UFEDLib/README.md

 # UFEDLib
-A C# library for parsing UFED XML reports and working with its data.
+A C# library for mapping and parsing the ufed data model.

 Using XMLReader for performance and XElement at the lower level.

+Exporting to other formats (Databases, Excel, CSV, JSON...) is not a part of this library.

 ## Pre-Release Status(!)
 This library is in pre-release status.
 Meaning it is under heavy development.